 Hola!
 Music Full-Size Classical Guitar is another surprising package at the affordable end.
 It features a spruce top guitar with Mahogany back, sides and neck.
-Those are excellent tonewood choices for a beginner guitar.
+Those are standard tonewood choices for a beginner guitar.
 The fingerboard is made of Walnut, another popular choice among higher-priced guitars.

 This classical guitar “provides the perfect combination of style, sound, and savings” according to the manufacturer.
 It is a lightweight guitar with a glossy finish.
 At an overall length of 39” it is a full size guitar.

-A truss rod, which is a steel bar that runs along a guitar’s neck, completes the surprising list of features.
+A truss rod, which is a steel bar that runs along a guitar’s neck, completes the list of features.
 The adjustment screw, located inside the soundhole, can be turned with the included Hex Key to control the ‘action’ of the strings to suit one’s playing comfort.
 Turning it one way brings the strings closer to the fingerboard and turning it the other way takes them further away.
 A truss rod is not a feature that a beginner strictly requires, but it is certainly a nice, if unexpected, extra to have.

 Branded and reasonably priced